AdobeDocs/experience-manager-65.en/help/sites-deploying/performance-guidelines.md

 ---
 # Performance Guidelines{#performance-guidelines}

 This page provides general guidelines on how to optimize the performance of your AEM deployment.
-If you are new to AEM, please go over the following pages before you start reading the performance guidelines:
+If you are new to AEM, review the following pages before you start reading the performance guidelines:

 * [AEM Basic Concepts](/help/sites-deploying/deploy.md#basic-concepts)
 * [Overview of Storage in AEM](/help/sites-deploying/storage-elements-in-aem-6.md#overview-of-storage-in-aem)